Curtis Brown (agency): Management buyouts

 The agency was bought back by its management team in 1982.

 In 1995, Jonathan Lloyd was recruited from the publishers HarperCollins to become managing director and two years later Nick Marston joined from rival agents AP Watt to begin the new film, theatre and television department.

 A further buy-out in 2001-2002 resulted in the present ownership of the agency by its management.

 In 2008, Curtis Brown and ICM (International Creative Management) signed a deal for Curtis Brown to represent ICM’s clients in the UK and across the world.

 In addition to its books, actors, presenters, theatre and television departments, the company has a film production arm launched in 2008, Cuba Pictures.

 In May 2012, the company restructured its management team with Jonathan Lloyd becoming Chairman and with Ben Hall and Jonny Geller becoming joint Chief Executives.

-Curtis Brown also runs a creative writing school, Curtis Brown Creative.

-In March 2013, Curtis Brown acquired a major stake in leading literary agency Conville and Walsh, finally acquiring the company in early 2015.
+In March 2013, Curtis Brown acquired a major stake in leading literary agency Conville & Walsh, finally acquiring the company in early 2015, changing its name to C&W Agency, as a division of the Curtis Brown Group.